Global Convergence of Stochastic Gradient Hamiltonian Monte Carlo for Non-Convex Stochastic Optimization: Non-Asymptotic Performance Bounds and Momentum-Based Acceleration: Main Results for SGHMC1 Algorithm

 where

 with $\sigma$ defined by \eqref{defn:sigma} provided that

 and

 Here $\mathcal{H}_{\rho}$ is a semi-metric for probability distributions defined by \eqref{def-H-rho}.
-All the constants are made explicit and are summarized in Table \ref{table_constants}. \end{theorem}
+All the constants are made explicit and are summarized in Table~\ref{table_constants}. \end{theorem}

-The proof of Theorem \ref{thm-first-term} will be presented in details in Section \ref{sec:proof}.
+The proof of Theorem~\ref{thm-first-term} will be presented in details in Section~\ref{sec:proof} in the Appendix.
 In the following subsections, we discuss that this theorem combined with some basic properties of the equilibrium distribution $\pi_\bz$ leads to a number of results which provide performance guarantees for both the empirical risk and population risk minimization.